IsabelaSanchez/61040-portfolio/assignments/assignment1.md

 It is easy to lose motivation after missing one day of the challenge: Just like people who lose their Duoling strike after more than 100 days, it is always demotivating to lose your own self-challenge.
 A lot of my friends drop after the first weekend of inktober.

 **Problem 2:**
-It is easy to compared yourself to others.
+It is easy to compare yourself to others: While participating in inktober I realized there is participants with different mindsets.
+Some of them feel inspired by their peers and others may feel intimidated to participate by the side of artists with years of experience.

 stakeholder
 feature